 Bringing attention to what’s happening internally can help to recognize and label strong emotions for what they are―an always changing feeling that will pass.
 Inquiring about the sensations throughout the body, such as pain, can also uncover how those emotions are affecting the physical body.

 Being mindful of thought patterns can help to recognize when thoughts are going down a dark hole and stop them in their tracks.

 If bringing attention internally becomes overwhelming, that’s okay.
-Moving this awareness to the outside world can help anyone live in the present moment, even if it’s for one simple breath.
+Moving this awareness to the outside world can help anyone who feels stuck to live in the present moment, starting with just one simple breath.

 To practice being mindful of what’s going on inside of your body and mind, start with a slow deep breath and then walk yourself through the following questions:

 To increase an awareness of the world around you, walk yourself through the following questions:

 Whenever grief becomes overwhelming, return to your breath and allow it to guide you through life.
 Come back to your breath often and if you’d like extra guidance, try downloading and listening to guided meditations on the free app InsightTimer.

 By suppressing grief or experiencing multiple losses all at once, it’s common to feel numb and go about life in a fog.

 This leaves many people unintentionally isolating themselves by telling people they are “OK” as they don’t believe there’s another option.